kasper/phoenix/docs/docs/api/19-space.md

 # Space

-Use the `Space`-object to control spaces. *These features are only supported on El Capitan (10.11) and upwards.* A single window can be in multiple spaces at the same time.
+Use the Space to control spaces. *These features are only supported on El Capitan (10.11) and upwards.* A single window can be in multiple spaces at the same time.
 To move a window to a different space, remove it from any existing spaces and add it to a new one.
 You can switch to a space by focusing on a window in that space.
 Beware that a space can get stale if you keep a reference to it and it is for instance closed while you do so.

 ## Interface